-Data recorded on the Green Card is a preferred means of identification of the insurance company as the Green Card includes the name and address of the insurance company in box 10 and the insurance company's code in box 4.
-This identification code must appear on the Green Card73 It allows for the full identification of the insurer (name, address telephone number, fax, etc.) due to the member lists that each Bureau regularly updates and makes available to other Bureaux74.
+Data recorded on the Green Card is a preferred means of identification of the insurance company as the Green Card includes the name and address of the insurance company in box 10 and the code of the insurance company in box 4.
+This identification code must appear on the Green Card77.
+It allows for the full identification of the insurer (name, address, telephone number, fax, etc.) due to the member lists that each Bureau regularly updates and makes available to other Bureaux78.